 In January 2015, Canada introduced an immigration system- the Canada Express Entry system, through which immigrants from various nations are being invited to Canada for a permanent stay, under various programs and at an immensely faster pace.
 The procedure by which the Express Entry works is simple and reviews have claimed it to be today’s express source o settle in Canada.
-To commence the process initially, an expression of Interest is submitted which states all the details of the applicant showing his interest to apply for Canadian immigration.
+To commence the process initially, an expression of Interest is submitted which states all the details of the applicant showing his interest to apply for Canada PR.
 Once the application is evaluated and analyzed by IRCC, the application is accepted for further process.

 Unfortunately, not all applications get approved.
 In certain cases, IRCC may bounce the application and reject the applications too.
 As of the Express Entry Year-End 2015 report, about 22,178 applications were received under the Express Entry during the entire year.
 About 14,058 applications were accepted while IRCC refused to accept 2,433 applications.
 While the report does not specify the number of applications bounced due to incompleteness, we can estimate mathematically that about 5,687 applications may have been bounced.
 As of the reports, a total of 25.6 percent of applications submitted through Express Entry have been rejected by IRCC due to incompleteness.
 To help aspirants like you with a faster visa success, researchers have found the following reasons why IRCC rejects applications or applications get bounced:

 Incomplete Profile: The incompleteness in the MyCIC account of the applicants has been found to be a major reason of bouncing applications.
 IRCC often requires that applicants provide all the required information within a span of 30 days.
 Often missing of this deadline results to an incompletion of the profile, not meeting the requirements of the application and resulting to bounce of application.